-Sl.
-No. Taxation measures Action to be taken Date by which action to be taken Present position No. Bringing new forms of December,2001 New legislation for 1 Bringing new forms of entertainment like cable TV, New legislation to substitute the December,2001 New legislation for Entertainment Tax Act was Satellite TV, Video Halls, present Act of stated to be under consideration Jatra and entertainment in 1946. of Government (July,2003) hotels and restaurants under 1940. of Government (July,2003) the tax net.
-2 Introduction of Excise Notification to be December, 2001 Originally introduced from Adhesive Labels (EAL) issued.
-April 2001 @ Re.0.50 to , Rs.2.00 depending upon pack size and nature of liquor.
+SI.
+No. Taxation measures Action to be taken Date by which action to be taken Present position 1 Bringing new forms of entertainment like cable TV, Satellite TV, Video Halls, Jatra and entertainment in hotels and restaurants under the tax net.
+New legislation to substitute the present Act of 1946.
+December,2001 New legislation for Entertainment Tax Act was stated to be under consideration of Government (July,2003) 2 Introduction of Excise Adhesive Labels (EAL) Notification to be issued.
+December, 2001 Originally introduced from April 2001 @ Re.0.50 to Rs.2.00 depending upon pack size and nature of liquor.
 However, the manufacturers moved the Hon'ble High Court against the high rates of EAL.
 Subsequently, Government revised the rate to Rs.0.20 per EAL from February 2002.
-Hence, no EAL fees could be recovered during April 2001 to 3 Revision of electricity duty Notification to be December, 2001 January 2002.
-Not implemented as of July, 3 and levy at the generation issued.
-December, 2001 2003.
-It was stated to be under point to reduce loss of issued. process of examination. revenue on transmission and process of examination. distribution loss.
-4 Levy of premium on Notification to be December, 2001 Not implemented as of July, conversion of agriculture land issued. , , , , , , , , , , , , , , , , , , , , 2003. for non-agriculture purpose.
-5 To bring every flat under - December, 2001 Not implemented as of July, lease rent instead of the 2003.
-The matter was stated to existing practice of charging be under active consideration lease rent for one plot only (July 2003). irrespective of the number of storeys in apartments.
+Hence, no EAL fees could be recovered during April 2001 to January 2002.
+3 Revision of electricity duty and levy at the generation point to reduce loss of revenue on transmission and distribution loss.
+Notification to be issued.
+December, 2001 Not implemented as of July, 2003.
+It was stated to be under process of examination.
+4 Levy of premium on conversion of agriculture land for non-agriculture purpose.
+Notification to be issued.
+December, 2001 Not implemented as of July, 2003.
+5 To bring every flat under lease rent instead of the existing practice of charging lease rent for one plot only irrespective of the number of storeys in apartments. - December, 2001 Not implemented as of July, 2003.
+The matter was stated to be under active consideration (July 2003).